 How much practice is enough?

 The commonly accepted refrain is that 10,000 hours of practice are necessary to become really good at something.
 Although the number of hours offers little more than a hint, there is no doubt that a lot of practice and focus are essential to get really good.
-In other words, you have to practise exactly what you want to excel in.
+In other words, you have to practice exactly what you want to excel in.

 “You need something more.
 You need a passion for what you’re doing.
 You have to burn for it,” says Sigmundsson.

-But grit, the perseverance and motivation to keep at an activity over time, is also key.
+But grit, the perseverance, and motivation to keep at an activity over time, is also key.